damianhakert/damianhakert.github.io/source/posts/2016-08-05-make-it-easier-to-become-a-fan.html.md

 While there’s no magic formula for getting people to like you, we think that some of it has to do with the values embedded in your company culture.
-This post is going to outline the principles that we think probably make it easier for people to become fans.
+This post is going to outline the principles that we think make it easier for people to become fans.
 Please feel free to translate this back to your own company culture in whatever form makes sense.